Resources

 • George Khelashvili, Ph.D.

-Assistant Professor at the Department of Physiology and Biophysics, Assistant Professor in Computational Biophysics at Weill Cornell Medicine in New York.
+Associate Professor at the Department of Physiology and Biophysics, Associate Professor in Computational Biophysics at Weill Cornell Medicine in New York.

 Contact